-A Letter from Steve Ives, President and CEO, YMCA of Central Ohio
+A Message from Kim Jordan, Interim President and CEO, YMCA of Central Ohio

 When you and your children join our YMCA family, we understand that you place your trust in us as a provider of child care, day camp, aquatics, and youth sports.
 Because we do not take your confidence lightly, we strive to meet that trust by effectively screening and training all staff and volunteers.
 Our quality youth development programs enrich the lives of thousands of children each year, and the protection of every child is our top priority.